Skip to content

 If you mix them together, you can easily misunderstand your deadlines, your data requirements, and even which business entity is actually responsible.

-This guide explains how the three frameworks connect, where they differ, and what the safest preparation logic looks like in 2026.
+This guide explains how these four frameworks connect, where they differ, and what the safest preparation logic looks like in 2026.

 The Short Version